 days.txt file.
 The

 mode parameter.
 This is an optional string that specifies the mode in which the file is opened.
 The

 mode you choose will depend on what you wish to do with the file.
-Here are some of our mode options:
+Here are some of the available modes:

-'r': use for reading
+'r': use for reading from a file

-'w': use for writing
+'w': use for writing to a file

 'a': use for appending to a file

 'r+': use for reading and writing to the same file

 In this example, we only want to read from the file, so we will use the

 days.txt file and assign the resulting file handle to the variable

 Now that you have opened the file, the next step will walk you through reading its contents.